vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 ### Storage

 Storage is required at the edge site in order to store Tanzu Kubernetes Grid nodes (VMs), other VMs required at the site as well as all the persistent data (stored in Kubernetes Persistent Volumes) necessary for the applications to run.

-If more than one host is used, shared storage is required to ensure high-availability of the VM as well as load-balancing of the resources.
-In order to support Kubernetes persistent volumes of ReadWriteMany (RWM) type, the shared storage must be file-based (most likely NFS).
+If more than one host is used, shared storage is required to ensure high availability of the VM and load balancing of the resources.
+To support Kubernetes persistent volumes of ReadWriteMany (RWM) type, the shared storage must be file-based (most likely NFS).

-vSAN is the preferred option as it will simplify the overall management (configured and managed from vCenter) as well as the onsite deployment (only servers and networking).
-It also provide vSAN file service that can be consumed by persistent volumes of ReadWriteMany (RWM) type.
+vSAN is the preferred option because it simplifies overall management (configured and managed from vCenter) and onsite deployment (only servers and networking).
+It also provides the vSAN file service that can be consumed by persistent volumes of ReadWriteMany (RWM) type.

-#### vSAN general considerations
+#### vSAN General Considerations

-- A 2-node and 3-node configurations can only tolerate 1 host failure.
+- 2-node and 3-node configurations can only tolerate 1 host failure.
 - VMware recommends deploying ESXi hosts with similar or identical configurations across all cluster members, including similar or identical storage configurations.
-This will ensure an even balance of virtual machine storage components across the disks and hosts cluster.
+This ensures an even balance of virtual machine storage components across the disks and hosts cluster.
-- In vSAN hybrid configurations, VMware supports 1Gb but the 1 Gb NIC must be dedicated for vSAN.
-If a 10Gb or higher bandwidth NICs are used, these can be shared with other network traffic types. vSAN all-flash configurations are only supported with a 10Gb or higher connections.
+- In vSAN hybrid configurations, VMware supports 1 GB, but the 1 GB NIC must be dedicated for vSAN.
+If 10 GB or higher bandwidth NICs are used, these can be shared with other network traffic types. vSAN all-flash configurations are only supported with a 10 GB or higher connections.
 - vSAN file service offers vSAN file shares that are consumed by persistent volumes of the ReadWriteMany (RWM) type.
 A single RWM volume can be mounted by multiple nodes.
 The volume can be shared between multiple pods or applications running across Kubernetes nodes or across Kubernetes clusters.

-#### vSAN 2-node considerations
+#### vSAN 2-Node Considerations

 vSAN 2-node is particularly appealing for edge site as it provides high-availability with a minimal footprint.
 Here are some key considerations for Tanzu Edge, more details can be found in the [vSAN 2-node Cluster Guide][210]

-- a vSAN 2-nodes requires a witness host (virtual machine) to be set up at the main datacenter in the same vCenter as the vSAN cluster.
+- A vSAN 2-node requires a witness host (virtual machine) to be set up at the main data center in the same vCenter as the vSAN cluster.
-- Bandwidth between vSAN Nodes hosting VM objects and the Witness Host are dependent on the number of objects residing on vSAN.
-It is important to size data site to witness bandwidth appropriately for both availability and growth.
+- Bandwidth between vSAN nodes hosting VM objects and the witness host is dependent on the number of objects residing on vSAN.
+Ensure that the bandwidth between the data site to the witness host is appropriately sized for both availability and growth.
 A standard rule is 2 Mbps for every 1000 components on vSAN.
-Because vSAN nodes have a maximum number of 9000 components per host, the maximum bandwidth requirement is 9Mbps per host.
+Because vSAN nodes have a maximum number of 9000 components per host, the maximum bandwidth requirement is 9 Mbps per host.
 - In a vSAN 2-node cluster, all read operations occur in the site the VM resides on.
-This aligns with the behavior of vSAN Stretched Clusters.
+This aligns with the behavior of vSAN stretched clusters.
 Read locality overrides the `NumberOfFailuresToTolerate=1` policy’s behavior to distribute reads across the components.
 The vSAN `DOMOwnerForceWarmCache` setting can be configured to force reads on both Node 1 and Node 2 in a 2-node configuration.
 - The ability to connect 2 nodes directly removes the requirement for a high speed switch.
 This design can be significantly more cost effective when deploying tens or hundreds sites.
-- In typical 2-node configurations, such as Edge deployments, the latency or RTT between the main datacenter and the edge site is supported up to 500ms (250ms one-way).
+- In typical 2-node configurations, such as Edge deployments, the latency or RTT between the main data center and the edge site is supported up to 500ms (250ms one-way).

-### Other considerations
+### Other Considerations

 #### Backup

 Using Velero to backup the kubernetes cluster or its deployed applications and persistent volumes requires S3-compatible storage.
-Since this is very unlikely that such storage is available at the edge site, it is assumed that stateful data are going to be backup by a native mechanism outside of the Kubernetes cluster (for example database backup for a database) and stored offsite.
+Since this is very unlikely that such storage is available at the edge site, it is assumed that stateful data will be backed up by a native mechanism outside of the Kubernetes cluster (for example database backup for a database) and stored offsite.

-#### Anti-Affinity rules
+#### Anti-Affinity Rules

-All the redundant components should be evenly spread across the available ESX hosts.
+All redundant components should be evenly spread across the available ESX hosts.

-#### GPU consideration
+#### GPU Consideration

-A common reason for having computing power at the Edge is the ability to process data before sending it back to the main datacenter.
-GPU capabilities often play a key role in data processing and being able to leverage this compute capacity at the Edge helps improving performance, latency and save on network bandwidth.
-While it is not going to be explored in this design, the Edge Compute Stack has the ability to provide GPU compute power to workloads at the Edge.
-There are three ways of consuming GPU that could be used at the Edge.
+A common reason for having computing power at the edge is the ability to process data before sending it back to the main data center.
+GPU capabilities play a key role in data processing, and being able to leverage this compute capacity at the edge helps improve performance, latency, and save on network bandwidth.
+While this design does not explore GPU compute power, the Edge Compute Stack has the ability to provide GPU compute power to workloads at the edge.

+The following can be used at the edge for consuming GPU: GPU Passthrough, BitFusion, NVIDIA GRID.

-While all these solutions are working with Tanzu Kubernetes Grid, they require VMware Professional Services to be engaged.
+While the solutions work with Tanzu Kubernetes Grid, they require VMware Professional Services engagement.

 ##### GPU Passthrough

 ![GPU Passthrough](./img/tkg-edge/f3a9b5e3df9d8c442b112da8fd660613.png)

-The entire GPU card is being passed to the VM.
+The entire GPU card is passed to the VM.
 It requires the GPU card to be present in the server where the VM runs.
-With this configuration, virtual machines will not be able to migrate between servers.
+With this configuration, virtual machines cannot migrate between servers.

 ##### BitFusion